 The biggest achievement of the Enlightenment Age in Europe has been Newton’s theory of optics which further led to the inventions of the telescope and the microscope.
 It is a fact that in the seventeenth century, science and progress were almost synonymous.
 While scientific discoveries made by the Royal Society gave a sense of complacency about man’s mastery over the world, Swift used the same scientific concepts, such as those of the telescope and the microscope, to depict man’s vulnerability in the vast universe.
 In Gulliver’s Travels, Swift shows how everything is only a matter of perspective, and that human perspective is just one of the many perspectives.
-Therefore, while Gulliver becomes the “Man-Mountain” in Lilliput, in Brobgingnag (the second destination in his travels), he is reduced to a mere toy to be kept in a cage-like house and played around by giant Brobdingnagian women to satiate their perverse voyeuristic fantasies.
+Therefore, while Gulliver becomes the “Man-Mountain” in Lilliput, in Brobdingnag (the second destination in his travels), he is reduced to a mere toy to be kept in a cage-like house and played around by giant Brobdingnagian women to satiate their perverse voyeuristic fantasies.
 Also, Gulliver initially revels in the fact that man reigns supreme in every land while all other species are slave to his “animal rationale”.
 But on entering the Houyhnhnm land in the fourth volume of Gulliver’s Travels, his pre-conceived notions are shattered as he finds bestial human-like Yahoos inferior and enslaved to their rational counterparts – that is, the horses or the Houyhnhnms.
 This shattering of all human presumptions about their rational and moral superiority is experienced by Gulliver even in the third volume of the book, when at the end of his tete-a-tete with the dead in Glubbdubdrib, Gulliver realizes that human history too is not definitive, but only a ‘pack of lies we play upon the dead’, to borrow Voltaire’s phrase.

 Furthermore, Science, during the Enlightenment, also boasted of the invention of the gunpowder which could be utilized for military purposes.
 This was seen by the Europeans as a great achievement as it enabled colonization of other parts of the world, trade expansion through conquests and massive inflow of wealth, thus conferring infinite power on Europe.
 Gulliver, while giving an account of the state of Europe to the king of Brobdingnag, suggests the use of “a certain powder”.
 But the king is visibly horror-struck at this abuse of power and condemns mankind as “the most pernicious race of little odious vermins”.
 It is ironic that the corrupt life of a power-driven tiny man is exposed by a giant king.
 Swift reiterates the bestiality and madness present in human nature when Gulliver describes the condition of war in Europe to his Houyhnhnm master.
 The “dying groans, limbs flying in the air, smoke, noise, confusion”, etc. caused by war shows the use Man has made of Reason which was hailed by the eighteenth century Enlightenment enthusiasts.
 Therefore, Gulliver’s Houyhnhnm master correctly points out that “the corruption of the faculty of Reason… [is] worse than brutality itself”.

 Swift extends his satire on science, the backbone of the Enlightenment, by attacking the Royal Society of England, which was the main centre for all the scientific experimentation.
 Some of those experiments being conducted were so outlandish and unnecessary for the progress of the society that Swift could not hide his indignation at the farce being carried out at the Royal Society in the name of human progress.
-Therefore, in Gulliver’s third voyage, Swift mocks at scientists who have sooty hands and face, long and shabby beards and hair which are even singed in several places, because they spent eight years upon a project which entailed extracting sunbeams out of cucumbers!
+Therefore, in Gulliver’s third voyage, Swift mocks at scientists who have sooty hands and face, long and shabby beards and hair which are even singed in several places, because they spent eight years upon a project that entailed extracting sunbeams out of cucumbers!

 While Swift directs his satire at science in Gulliver’s Travels, he also indulges in the critique of the other two pillars of the Enlightenment- i.e., philosophy and theology.
 Many eighteenth century radical thinkers promoted the philosophy of the natural innate goodness of Man as he was in his primitive state.
 This notion of the ‘natural man’ could be traced back to Christianity and to its foundation, the Bible.
 In the Bible, Man, before his fall, is shown to be pristine and good.
 However, Swift shakes the roots of this very foundation in the episode of Gulliver’s abduction in the second volume of the book by the giant female monkey that nurses Gulliver and forces him to suckle from her breast.
 This episode refers to the speculation, predating Darwin’s theory of evolution, about the origin of man.
 By linking man with a monkey, Swift deconstructs the Bible to expose man’s folly in believing in the myth of Man as ‘The Chosen One’.
 He does so, not out of mere spite, but to appeal to humankind to discard Pride, which even in Christianity is considered to be the second of the Deadly Sins, and realize its own reality.
 It is Swift’s compassion, and not his misanthropy, which instigates him to point out the vulnerability of the enlightened man, whose claim to knowledge comes mainly from books.
 For Swift, bookish knowledge alone is not enough; neither is theoretical knowledge of scientific concepts.
 For him, the best way to preserve knowledge, and by extension, even human history, is through the practice of tradition – human tradition – which promotes fellow-feeling, civility and humility.